Dryzhakovv/Dryzhakovv/README.md

 ###

 <p align="left">I am Self-taught frontend developer.
 I started in 2k17 and for current moment i am working in VK.
 I've been learning frontend almost for 4 years!
 But now I've decided to start machine learning!
-So that is why now i'am focues on math,python and other ML staff. 📚 Also I help students in the university with their code, cause i'm a teaching assistant at MIPT!</p>
+So that is why now i'am focues on math,python and other ML staff. 📚 Also I help students in the university with their code, cause i'm a teaching assistant at MIPT!
+Hope to become a true ML enginner in future.</p>

 * 🌍  CurrentlyI'm based in Rostov-on-Don
 * ✉️  You can contact me at [https://t.me/dryzhakovv](mailto:https://t.me/dryzhakovv)
-* 🧠  I'm learning Mobx and some math for ML
 * ⚡  Fun fact: I'm a big fan of DnD (i am the dungeon master btw)